Soho Roses: The Third and Final Insult

 Due to the rise of the American glam scene (Guns N' Roses etc) and differences in opinion regarding direction, in early 1989 Joolz announced that he wanted to leave the band triggering the mutual decision to split.
 In June 1989, days after a chaotic, swan song, sell-out gig at the Marquee Club, London, the band recorded The Third and Final Insult album.

 This album was recorded by Andy Le Vien at RMS studios South Norwood London in 23.5 hrs from walking into the studio to walking out with the finished product.

 It was released in the UK late Autumn 1989 and was later re-released in 2007 in an American retrospective package called Whatever Happened to...
 The Complete Works of Soho Roses.
 This was a special package release by American label Full Breach Kicks and included the total Soho Roses back catalogue including remixes of the So Alone EP from the original multi track recordings by guitarist Andy J. Davies who has become a respected figure in the underground punk world.

 As fashionable LA bands such as Guns N' Roses and Poison increased in popularity in the UK, Soho Roses remained committed to their classic Glam Metal Punk influences like New York Dolls, Buzzcocks, and Sex Pistols.
 As the 1980s came to a close their distinctive punk sound was falling out of fashion, which increased their authenticity.

-Soho Roses are influential and are still fondly remembered in the UK underground rock scene for their DIY attitude and playing the music they wanted to.
-They escaped the Glam backlash by splitting while they were still respected, making their legacy durable.
+Soho Roses were a UK underground rock band noted for their DIY approach and musical independence.
+The band split prior to the wider Glam backlash of the period.